use-lens/use-lens/README.md

 # Use Lens

-List of libraries that hold generated Lens API oin form of hooks
+List of libraries that hold generated Lens API in form of hooks